Lessee Portal

 Answer:

-Contact CULA immediately via email at claims@cula.com or via phone at 1-800-878-5400.
+Contact CULA immediately via email at claims@cula.com or via phone.
 We include GAP insurance with your program and will work with your insurer to maximize claim benefits.
-Failure to do so before repairing the vehicle could lead to higher costs down the road.
+Failure to do so before repairing the vehicle could lead to higher.

 Answer: